 Amazon Village Lodge

-Rustic Amazonian lodge offering a taste of the jungle within easy reach of Manaus.
+This rustic Amazonian lodge offers a taste of the jungle within easy reach of Manaus.

 Rooms each have a private veranda and hammock.
-There's an off-grid feel here, The lodge doesn't have a generator, and the battery-powered lighting is low, creating a quiet and atmospheric feel.
-For many guests, the lack of WiFi will be a welcome invitation to disconnect.
+There's an off-grid feel here with battery-powered lighting creating a quiet and atmospheric feel.
+For many guests, the lack of Wifi is a welcome invitation to disconnect.

-The lodge has a cosy bar, spacious sun-deck and a reception lounge with comfy sofas, as well as a large al-fresco restaurant serving a substantial buffet prepared with fresh local ingredients.
+The lodge has a cosy bar, spacious sundeck and reception lounge with comfy sofas, as well as a large al-fresco restaurant serving a substantial buffet prepared with fresh local ingredients.

 Our Expert's Opinion